ELTEGANI/ExpenseMonitorApp/README.md

 1-Materialize the app(based on google sample case studies announced in the Android Dev-summit-19).

-2-Add In-app-updater.

-3-Testing using (espresso and junit) Inprogress
+2-Testing using (espresso and junit)

-5-R8
+3-R8

-7-Publish to Play Store using Fastlane tutorial(https://willowtreeapps.com/ideas/how-to-use-fastlane-for-android-with-examples)
+4-Publish to Play Store using Fastlane tutorial(https://willowtreeapps.com/ideas/how-to-use-fastlane-for-android-with-examples)